 Near miss: An unplanned sequence of events and/or conditions that results, or could have reasonably resulted, in a loss event.
-According to the ABS Safety Manual, a near miss is an event where no contact or exchange of energy occurred, and thus did not result in personal injury (and any observed unsafe working conditions are to be reported electronically as a near miss).
+A near miss is an event where no contact or exchange of energy occurred, and thus did not result in personal injury (and any observed unsafe working conditions are to be reported electronically as a near miss).